 Dr. Yvonne Kason MD, Med, CCFP, FCFP, is a retired Family Physician and MD-Psychotherapist, author, and public speaker, previously on faculty at the University of Toronto, Faculty of Medicine.
 She is the person who first coined the phrase “Spiritually Transformative Experiences” (STEs) and defined five major categories of STE experience.
 She was the first Canadian medical doctor to specialize in the research and counseling of patients with Spiritually Transformative Experiences.
-A renowned international expert on STEs, she has had four Near-Death Experiences herself.
+A renowned international expert on STEs, she has had five Near-Death Experiences herself.
 She was a founding member of the Kundalini Research Network, the Canadian Coordinator of the Spiritual Emergence Network, the founder of the Spiritual Emergence Research and Referral Clinic, and co-founder of the Spirituality in Health-Care Network.
-She has four published books, and her most recent is Farther Shores: Exploring How Near-Death, Kundalini, and Mystical Experiences Can Transforms Ordinary Lives.
+She has four published books, including Touched by the Light: Exploring Spiritually Transformative Experiences and Farther Shores: Exploring How Near-Death, Kundalini, and Mystical Experiences Can Transforms Ordinary Lives.

 Dr. Kason retired from the practice of medicine in 2006, for health reasons.
 Following a dramatic brain healing in 2016, a “miracle of brain neuroplasticity,” Dr. Kason has now resumed writing, public speaking, and giving media interviews – sharing both her personal STE experiences, and insights from her over 38 years clinical experience researching and counseling persons with diverse types of STEs.